Bodigrim/linear-builder/README.md

 _Linear types for linear times!_

-Builder for strict `Text`, based on linear types.
-It's consistently outperforms lazy `Builder` from `text` as well as a strict builder from `text-builder`, and scales better.
+Builder for strict `Text` and `ByteString`, based on linear types.
+It consistently outperforms lazy `Builder` from `text` as well as a strict builder from `text-builder`, and scales better.